dtonhofer/registre_national_des_adresses_slurper/README.md

 ## Status

+- Initially released 15 Oct 2013.
-- Frozen in time and unmaintained!
+- Frozen in time and unmaintained but may be of interest to some.

 ## What is it

-Code to read the "Registre National des Adresses" of Luxembourg into a memory structure.
+This is simple application code able to read the freely available "Registre National des Adresses" of Luxembourg into a memory structure.
+It does nothing further, so it is meant to be used for people who know how to develop and want to process that dataset.
+It was written for a project of Q-LEAP S.A. in 2013.

+The code is old-ish but as long as the table structure of the "Registre National des Addresses" hasn't changed, it should still work.

+### Input data

 "Administration du Cadastre Luxembourg" makes availabe the database of addresses of Luxembourg on request.